Australia–France relations: History

 During a 2018 visit to Australia, President Emmanuel Macron stated his desire to create a strategic alliance between France, Australia and India, in the Indo-Pacific region.

 In response to Australia joining the AUKUS defence pact with the UK and the US announced on 15 September 2021 (blindsiding France), which also involved the cancellation of the submarine deal with French defence contractor Naval Group, France recalled Ambassador Jean-Pierre Thébault on 17 September 2021.
 French Foreign Minister Jean-Yves Le Drian stated that "This exceptional decision is justified by the exceptional gravity of the announcements made on 15 September by Australia and the United States".
 Thébault returned to Australia in October 2021.
+The submarine deal was worth A$50 billion to build 12 new submarines in Adelaide and was announced in 2016 under then-prime minister Malcolm Turnbull.
+When asked by the Sydney Morning Herald and The Age whether he thought Australian Prime Minister Scott Morrison had lied over the affair, Macron said: “I don’t think, I know.”

 In February 2022, the updated version of France's Indo-Pacific strategy stated France would cooperate with Australia on a case-by-case basis; officially removing it from the list of its strategic partners in the Indo-Pacific region.
 French foreign minister Jean-Yves Le Drian at the time called the pact a “stab in the back”.
-“Australia’s decision in September 2021, without prior consultation or warning, to break off the partnership of trust with France that included the Future Submarine Programme (FSP), has led to a re‐evaluation of the past strategic partnership [between] the two countries,” the French government explains.
+“Australia’s decision in September 2021, without prior consultation or warning, to break off the partnership of trust with France that included the Future Submarine Programme (FSP), has led to a re-evaluation of the past strategic partnership [between] the two countries,” the French government explains.

 Following the 2022 Australian federal election, the newly-elected Labor government led by Australian Prime Minister Anthony Albanese agreed to pay €555 million (US$584 million) in compensation to Naval Group for the cancelled submarine deal.
 In response, French defense minister Sébastien Lecornu welcomed the settlement and expressed France's willingness to rebuild its relationship with Australia.
 In addition, Albanese announced plans to travel to France to reset bilateral relations between Australia and France.

+On 13 July 2023, French Ambassador Pierre-André Imbert stated that defence relations between France and Australia had recovered following the diplomatic fallout in 2021 over the cancellation of a major submarine contract.
+He noted that Paris had expressed "strong regrets" after Australia withdrew from a multibillion-dollar agreement to purchase diesel-powered submarines from France.

 French influence on Australia

-Some of France's strongest cultural influences on Australia have been in the fields of viticulture (wine-making) and cheese-making.

-In the field of painting, Australian impressionism was marginally influenced by the French movement.
-More significantly, Australian painters of the 19th century were influenced by the French en plein air practices.

-French music and chanson has had little influence on Australian music styles, despite the success of Australian musicians David Lewis (a member of the Paris Combo) and Tina Arena in France.
-Likewise, Australian filmmakers have not readily adopted French cinematic styles such as nouvelle vague.

-French novelists have had little impact in Australia, partly due to delays in their works being translated.
-Avant-garde movements like the nouveau roman were never popular in Australia.
-More often, 19th century authors such as Jules Verne and Victor Hugo have proven more popular.